ElektraInitiative/libelektra/src/libs/highlevel/README.md

 ## Introduction

 The goal of the high-hevel API is to increase the usability of libelektra for developers who want to integrate Elektra into their applications.
-Projects usually do not want to use low-level APIs. `KDB` and `KeySet` are useful for plugins and to implement APIs, but not to be directly used in applications.
+Applications usually do not want to use low-level APIs. `KDB` and `KeySet` are useful for plugins and to implement APIs, but not to be directly used in applications.
 The high-level API should be extremely easy to get started with and at the same time it should be hard to use it in a wrong way.
 This tutorial gives an introduction for developers who want to elektrify their application using the high-level API.

-The API supports the following types:
+The API supports the following types, which are taken from the CORBA specification:

 * **String**: a string of characters, represented by `KDB_TYPE_STRING` in metadata
 * **Boolean**: a boolean value `true` or `false`, represented by `KDB_TYPE_BOOLEAN` in metadata, in the KDB the raw value `"1"` is